Forecast Solutions - Forecasting Software, Demand Analysis and Training

 Finding the best way of dealing with seasonality in forecasting is an essential element in sales forecasting for many businesses and can sometimes dominate the forecasting task.
 Seasonal analysis becomes harder as the data becomes more detailed, so it is often useful to use a GSI (group seasonal indices) approach.

-Smaller time buckets also make the calculation of seasonal indices more difficult, therefore the task is more difficult with weekly as opposed to monthly forecasting.
+Smaller time buckets also make the calculation of seasonal indices more difficult and the task is a lot more difficult with weekly as opposed to monthly forecasting.
 This sometimes contradicts an intention to improve forecast accuracy by forecasting in smaller time buckets.

-Forecast Solutions can carry out a forecast accuracy health check by measuring forecast accuracy achieved in the past and comparing with the accuracy that could have been achieved using improved statistical forecasting methods
+Forecast Solutions can carry out a forecast accuracy health check by measuring the accuracy achieved in the past and comparing it with what can be achieved using improved statistical forecasting methods

-Click here for information on forecast accuracy services
+Click here for information on how to measure forecast accuracy.

 Forecasting Process Improvement